mintymatt/jquery.jscroll/README.md

 extra margins or padding which offsets the element.
 Here you can specify the aproximate offset in pixels.

 `data-jscroll-offset="10"` == 10px

+### RelativeTo:
+Optional (by default, relative to clicked element).

+This decides from what position the scrolling starts.
+By default it's from the clicked element.

+Other relativeTo positions:

+`data-jscroll-relativeTo="top"`			- Scrolling starts from top of page. ***Direction setting is ignored.***
+`data-jscroll-relativeTo="bottom"`		- Scrolling is inverted, starts at bottom of page. ***Direction setting is ignored.***
+`data-jscroll-relativeTo="element"`		=	 Scrolling starts at element position.

 ### Full Example:
 This example will scroll the user 200vh downwards when clicked.